citizensadvice/design-system/design-system-docs/src/_foundations/icons.md

 ### 16px (small)

 We use small icons in our components such as "Chevron" in the buttons or a "Plus" in the targeted content.
-We also use an "External link" in the content whenever it’s needed.

 ### 24px (medium)